 The Health Benefits of Eating Avocados

 Someone told me recently that avocados may go extinct soon due to global warming.
-As someone who can eat avocados, specifically guacamole, everyday – and probably would if I had no self-control – I was horrified to hear this news!
-If in fact this proves to be true and avocados are wiped from the face of the earth, then we better reap all their benefits now before it is too late!
+As someone who can eat avocados, specifically guacamole, every day – and probably would if I had no self-control – I was horrified to hear this news!
+If this proves to be true and avocados are wiped from the face of the earth, then we better reap all their benefits now before it is too late!

 This superfood is jam-packed with vitamins and minerals, heart-healthy fatty acids, fiber, and other amazing antioxidants.
 The health benefits of eating avocados range from weight loss to heart disease prevention.
 To learn more about the health benefits of eating avocados, read on!